Hurricane Olivia (1982): Meteorological history

-The origins of Hurricane Olivia can be traced back to a weather report from the cargo ship, Port Latta Maru, roughly 400 miles (650 km) southwest-southwest of Acapulco, Mexico.
+The origins of Hurricane Olivia can be traced back to a weather report from the cargo ship, Port Latta Maru, roughly 400 miles (650 km) south-southwest of Acapulco, Mexico.
 This reported stated that a tropical cyclone had formed in the area, around 18:00 UTC on September 18.
 The system moved gradually to the north-northwest while strengthening over warm waters.
 By 6:00 UTC on September 19, the cyclone was upgraded into a tropical storm, and was provided the name Olivia.

 Olivia steadily strengthened while shifting to the northwest, over slightly warmer sea surface temperatures.
 At 6:00 UTC the next day, Olivia was upgraded into a Category 1 hurricane.
 Just a few hours later, the hurricane turned to the west-northwest, beneath the southern periphery of an upper-level high located over southern Baja California.
 Olivia continued to rapidly intensify, reaching its peak intensity as a Category 4 hurricane at 18:00 UTC on September 21, with 1-minute sustained winds of around 145 mph (230 km/h).
 At this time the storm also presented a well-defined eye.
 The hurricane then maintained its intensity for about 12 hours, before weakening ensued.

 Olivia weakened over the next couple of days, while turning to the north-west along the western periphery of the upper-level high.
 The system was downgraded into a tropical storm at 18:00 UTC on September 23, while moving over cooler waters.
 Around this time, moisture from the storm was being carried across the Western United States and Southwestern Canada, by a strong southwesterly flow.
 This was also largely due to a whip-like effect by an upper-level low pressure area offshore California.
 Olivia weakened into a tropical depression while located about 500 miles (805 km) southwest of San Diego, California.
 The system was last noted as a dissipating surface low on September 25, while located roughly 250 miles (400 km) west-southwest of San Diego.